ajayi-george/Dicey-tech-project/README.md

 ## Property Scraper Documentation

-This code scrapes property data from two popular real estate websites,On the market(OTM) Rightmove and Zoopla.
+This code scrapes property data from three popular real estate websites,On the market(OTM) Rightmove and Zoopla.
 It extracts property details such as prices, titles, addresses, descriptions, agents, and other relevant information.
 The data is then processed and stored in DataFrames.

 Usage:
 - Ensure you have the necessary dependencies installed (requests, BeautifulSoup, pandas, undetected_chromedriver).